Sexual and Gender Based Misconduct Policy

 IMMEDIATE RESPONSES TO SEXUAL OR GENDER BASED MISCONDUCT COVERED BY THIS POLICY

-The University recognizes that Complainants can choose whether or not they wish to make a report of sexual assault, sexual misconduct, or other misconduct covered by this policy.
-However, if a report is made by a third party or the University learns of an alleged incident under this policy, the University has an obligation to investigate to the extent of the information available.
+The University recognizes that Complainants can choose whether or not they wish to make a report of sexual or gender based misconduct.
+However, if a report is made by a third party or the University learns of an alleged incident under this policy, the University has an obligation to respond to the extent of the information available.
 The University may also have to proceed with an investigation or disciplinary action where necessary, despite the wishes of a Complainant or victim.

-Once an incident or complaint of sexual assault and/or sexual misconduct is reported to the Title IX Coordinator, he or she will inform the Complainant of the options of criminal prosecution, medical assistance, and use of this policy to file a complaint or report a sexual assault and/or sexual misconduct.
+Once an incident or complaint of sexual or gender based misconduct is reported to the Title IX Coordinator, he or she will inform the Complainant of the options of criminal prosecution, medical assistance, and use of this policy to file a complaint or report.

-The Title IX Coordinator, Campus Security and/or other University personnel will assist the Complainant with these contacts if requested.
+The Title IX Coordinator, Public Safety and/or other University personnel will assist the Complainant with these contacts if requested.
 In addition, confidential counseling, support services, academic assistance, future security, and alternative housing (for students) can be coordinated as appropriate through the Title IX Coordinator.
-These supports and services are described further below.

 The University recognizes that making the decision to report often takes time.
 Nevertheless, pending the decision to report, students are strongly encouraged to take immediate steps to preserve all evidence that might support a future report.
 Such evidence may include: